The Silent Ingredients: A Guide to Hidden Gluten and Safe Eating

 Oats are technically gluten-free.
 However, they are historically grown in fields adjacent to wheat or processed in the same facilities, leading to high risks of cross-contamination.

 The FDA (U.S. Food & Drug Administration) allows oats to be labeled gluten-free only if the final product contains less than 20 parts per million (ppm) of gluten.
 If you have Celiac Disease, you should only consume oats that are specifically labeled "Certified Gluten-Free."
+However, keep in mind that this goes back to the section above where 20 ppm is not the absence of gluten, but a measurement of safety.

 Safe Grains and Substitutes